rhasspy/rhasspy/docs/audio-input.md

 To avoid unnecessary conversion overhead, the WAV audio should be 16-bit 16Khz mono.

+## PulseAudio

+See [this example](https://github.com/rhasspy/rhasspy/tree/master/examples/docker-compose-pulseaudio) for a way use Rhasspy with PulseAudio.

+Set your audio input system to [ALSA](#alsa), which will pass through to PulseAudio.

 ## PyAudio

 Streams microphone data from a [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) device.